 Access to sufficient capital at early stages of business development used to be the major pain point for entrepreneurs and this gap was covered by the global and open market where investors are investing from different countries and entrepreneurs now have access to sufficient funds needed to take the business development to next stage.

 Investors today are ready to bet on startups directly and founders of Flipkart, Snapdeal and InMobi are some of the famous examples where investors have invested their money and these successful startups in turn are rolling money to other startups and are helping them to rise up.

 Paytm, Quickr and Zomato are three companies which took birth in 2015 and enter the unicorn list.
 Investors not only from mutual funds are investing but the Chinese tech giants like Alibaba and Tencent have also made the strategic investment in companies like Snapdeal and Practo.

-Sectors which gained a lot of attention of the investors and entrepreneurs are local delivery, on-demand services, food and grocery.
+Sectors which gained a lot of attention from investors and entrepreneurs are local delivery, on-demand services, food and grocery.
 These startups are helping local merchants to expand their reach to other parts and cities by creating a win-win situation for both customers and service providers.

-The first wave of Indian startups came in 1990’s when startups begin to catering to clients in Europe and U.S and this breed began to tackle global players from day one.
-Many such startups succeeded and many failed but created a pool of professionals equipped with the world class technology and expertise as a result of which many established global firms have committed to India big time.
+The first wave of Indian startups came in the 1990s when startups begin to cater to clients in Europe and the U.S. and this breed began to tackle global players from day one.
+Many such startups succeeded and many failed but created a pool of professionals equipped with world-class technology and expertise as a result of which many established global firms have committed to India big time.
 Another interesting pattern which started was the flow of talent from overseas to India where companies have convinced the talent from the valley to come to India for work over exciting project opportunities.